CloudCannon/documentation/_getting_started/introduction.md

 order: 1
 duplicate_content: http://jekyll.tips/
 ---
 This guide will give you a step-by-step introduction to Jekyll and CloudCannon.
-We'll download a free HTML 5 template, convert it into a Jekyll website, add a blog and make it so clients or non-technical users can update content.
+We'll download a free HTML 5 template, convert it into a Jekyll website, add a blog and make it so clients or non-developers can update content.
 Let's get started!

 ### What is Jekyll?